Tim-Zebra/Create-ReadMe_from-_ReadingYou/Develop/README.md

   ## Description

-  A simple application that takes in user input and creates a well designed README.MD file <br>
+  A simple application that takes in your input via a series of prompts and creates a well-designed README.MD file <br>

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)